 How Long Does A Fiscal Sponsorship Last?

 The sponsorship lasts one year (but it may be renewed).
-The project must be completed within two fiscal years.

 What If The Project Is Not Completed Within The Agreed-On Period?